kierk/ec500_iOS_Intro/README.md

 Another slightly better view of the storyboard..
 ![Step 8](tutorial_ss/step_8.png "Step 8")

-When your ready to test out start up the iOS device emulator.
+When you're ready to test out start up the iOS device emulator.
 Select which device you want to emulate and enjoy the mock-up iPhone screen.
 Here is ours:
 ![Step 9](tutorial_ss/step_9.png "Step 9")

 When you click the sign-in on facebook button the app will either call out to the FB app if you have it or take you to a facebook preferences window in your safari app to have you authenticate and log-in: